zkwang009/markdown_printer/lvds_driver.md

 LVDS driver with current generator, CML driver and ESD diodes.
 Current is generated with a voltage DAC and source follower.

-NOTES: the driver only have
+NOTES: the driver only have ESD diodes and doesn't have ESD clamp.
+ESD clamps are needed at higher level.

 ## Input/Output